Topatangi

 In 2004, they recorded their third album "A'ati hoi".
 This album embodies the style of the group and fame beyond Rapa Nui, taking them on tour in Tahiti and New Caledonia.

 The same year, the group decided to form a business partnership and opened a pub called Pub Topatangi, which was named after the band, which over time has become their meeting point.

 A year later, Pota left the band, leaving a vacant space for drums.
 Ever since, the band constantly rotated drummers.

+In 2011, the short documentary Rapa Nui: patrimonio inmaterial featured music by Topatangi.

+In 2019, Topatangi opened the Identidades festival in Antofagasta.